qwikifiers/qwik-ui/.changeset/stale-mails-do.md

 You can also now listen to when the input value changes by using the `onInput$` prop on the `<Combobox.Root />` component.

-#### Passing refs to the combobox
+#### Passing refs to the combobox (experimental)

 The combobox is the first component to support passing refs!
 You can now pass a ref of your own to any component inside the combobox.
+This is an experimental feature, and we are still working on it, use at your own risk.

 ```tsx
 const inputRef = useSignal<HTMLInputElement>();